space-physics/themisasi/README.rst

 =================

 :Author: Michael Hirsch
-:Requirements: Matlab (GNU Octave does not currently have a CDF reader)
+:Requirements: Python or Matlab (GNU Octave does not currently have a CDF reader)

 A simple function collection to read the 256x256 "high resolution" THEMIS ASI ground-based imager data.

-Note: the Matlab code is the only one working at the moment.